 Families are the first educators of their children and they continue to influence their child’s learning and development during the school years and long afterwards.

-In recognising the primary role of the family in a child’s education, the DSS encourages the development of positive and respectful relationships between families and schools leading to improved learning outcomes and the development of positive wellbeing of students.
+In recognising the primary role of the family in a child’s education, Catholic Schools Broken Bay (CSBB) encourages the development of positive and respectful relationships between families and schools leading to improved learning outcomes and the development of positive wellbeing of students.

 Parent Education Program: this program supports parents by providing informative and interactive workshops in our schools, equipping parents with skills and knowledge to confidently support and encourage their child’s learning and well-being at home.
 Schools provide parents with the opportunity to participate in workshops that cover topics such as The Power of Social and Emotional Skills for Children’s Learning, The Resilient Child and 123 Magic.